oracle/python-oracledb/doc/src/user_guide/authentication_methods.rst

       - Description
       - Required or Optional
     * - ``auth_type``
       - The authentication type.
-The value should be the string "ConfigFileAuthentication", "SimpleAuthentication", or "InstancePrincipal".
+The value should be the string "ConfigFileAuthentication", "InstancePrincipal", "SecurityToken", "SecurityTokenSimple" or "SimpleAuthentication".

         With Configuration File Authentication, the location of a configuration file containing the necessary information must be provided.
 By default, this file is located at */home/username/.oci/config*, unless a custom location is specified during OCI IAM setup.

-        With Simple Authentication, the individual configuration parameters can be provided at runtime.

         With Instance Principal Authentication, OCI compute instances can be authorized to access services on Oracle Cloud such as Oracle Autonomous Database.
 Python-oracledb applications running on such a compute instance are automatically authenticated, eliminating the need to provide database user credentials.
 This authentication method will only work on compute instances where internal network endpoints are reachable.
 See :ref:`instanceprincipalauth`.

+        With Security Token authentication or Session Token-based authentication, the authentication happens using *security_token_file* parameter present in the configuration file.
+By default, this file is located at */home/username/.oci/config*, unless a custom location is specified during OCI IAM setup.
+You also need to specify the *profile* which contains the *security_token_file* parameter.

+        With Security Token Simple authentication or Session Token-based Simple authentication, the authentication happens using *security_token_file* parameter.
+The individual configuration parameters can be provided at runtime.

+        With Simple Authentication, the individual configuration parameters can be provided at runtime.

         See `OCI SDK Authentication Methods <https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdk_authentication_methods.htm>`__ for more information.
       - Required
     * - ``user``
       - The Oracle Cloud Identifier (OCID) of the user invoking the API.
 For example, *ocid1.user.oc1..<unique_ID>*.

         This parameter can be specified when the value of the ``auth_type`` key is "SimpleAuthentication".
+This is not required when ``auth_type`` is
+        "SecurityToken" or "SecurityTokenSimple"
       - Required
     * - ``key_file``
       - The full path and filename of the private key.